alexharri/website/posts/webgl-gradients.md

 I don't feel that this wave needs a tide component.
 Constructive interference seems to do a good enough job of introducing ebbs and flows.

-But there _is_ one component I feel is missing, which is flow.
+But there _is_ one component I feel is missing, which is directional flow.
 The wave feels too "still", which makes it feel a bit artificial, so let's make it flow a bit in one direction.

 To make the wave flow left, we can add <Gl>time</Gl> to the <Gl>x</Gl> component, scaled by some constant that determines the amount of flow.
 Let's name that constant $F$.